-The investment fund invests at least 51 % of the fund assets in bonds issued by central and eastern European (incl.
+The investment fund invests at least 51 % of the fund assets in the form of directly purchased individual securities - i.e. which are not held indirectly through investment funds or derivatives - in bonds issued by central and eastern European (incl.
 Turkish) issuers and/or in bonds denominated in central and eastern European (incl.
 Turkish) currencies.
 In the case of non-government issuers, such central and eastern European (incl.
 Turkish) issuers are headquartered or mainly active in central and eastern European countries and Turkey.